Find Grad Schools

 56 Yearly Graduations

 University of Nebraska - Lincoln is the 11th most popular school in the nation for students seeking a master's degree in family, consumer & human sciences.
 Each year, around 25,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,010 per year, while in-state graduate students, on average, pay $6,318 per year.
+The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
 During the most recent year for which we have data, 56 people received their master's degree in family, consumer & human sciences from UNL.
-About 82% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
-Those who complete their master's degree in family, consumer & human sciences at University of Nebraska - Lincoln make a median salary of 49,604.
+Of these students, 87% were women and 16% were members of underrepresented racial-ethnic groups.

 #12